xx03543/minimal/index.md

 **Nurturing Maths Talents**

-# Mathematics Tutions @your Location
+# Admission

 * Provide Home visits at your location
 * One to one classes only.
 Hence Limited slots
 * 4 Slots per academic year
-* Admission closes before Feb/March month every academic year
+* Admission closes by Feb/March month every academic year
 * For advance booking call or watsapp **9538072190**

 ## Courses / Syllabus